Smoked Salmon Brine

 - Soy Sauce

-- Container: large enough for both the fish and liquid combined.
+- Container large bowl: large enough for both the fish and brine mixture combined.

 - Instant read thermometer (optional)

 Smoked Salmon Brine Recipe

 Determine what size pieces of salmon you will be brining.
 Do you have one large filet to present or several individual filets?
 This will determine what size and shape of container you need as well as how long to leave the fish in the brine.
 The salmon should be brined for one hour per pound.

 However, it is important to note that the weight formula depends on the average size of each piece of fish.
 If you have one, three-pound filet, leave the fish submerged for 3 hours.
 If you have three, one-pound filets, leave the pieces submerged for one hour.

 2. Choose a container

 Once you have determined the weight and cuts of your fish, you can calculate the amount of brine mixture you will need based on the recipe above.
 Choose a container or a large bowl that will allow your fish to rest comfortable while also being fully submerged and not overflowing.
 For larger, longer filets, something like a lasagna dish can be a good choice.

 For multiple smaller pieces, something as simple as a stock pot can be used.
 Consider whether or not the container will fit easily into your refrigerator if you are brining for multiple hours and need to keep the solution cold.